-Avoiding losing a group member when in camp
+Avoid losing a group member when in camp

-Steps that can be taken in camp to reduce the chance of someone wandering off and getting lost include (especially for less experienced members):
+Actions that can be taken in camp to reduce the chance of someone wandering off and getting lost include (especially for less experienced members):

 - Brief the group on the surrounding terrain (features, tracks, hazards etc.)